hidecode221b/EPICS/README.md

 https://github.com/mehmetbozdogan/arunNgc2dUhvPressureGauge

-### Agilent Digital Multimeter 34410A
+### Agilent Digital Multimeter 34401A 6-1/2 digit multimeter

 Multimeter is tested as one of IOCs devices.
+The only one of voltage, current, and registivity can be monitored at a time.

 #### Manual
 http://instructor.physics.lsa.umich.edu/adv-labs/Tools_Resources/HP%2034401A%20user%27s%20guide.pdf